-After the bustle of the holiday months dies down, many shoppers are left in a state of buyer’s remorse, especially after purchasing overly-generous Christmas presents on credit with exorbitant credit card interest rates in tow.
-And of course, Black Friday officially kicks off the holiday shopping season.
+After the bustle of the holiday months dies down, many shoppers are left in a state of buyer’s remorse, especially after purchasing overly generous holiday presents on credit with exorbitant credit card interest rates in tow.
+And of course, the shopping starts as early as the day after (or of) Thanksgiving.

-Holiday shoppers are expected to spend approximately $420 on gifts for family and friends this year, and about three in ten consumers (28.7%) say they’ll charge gifts on credit cards, according to a forecast by the National Retail Federation (NRF).
+Holiday shoppers are expected to spend approximately $804 celebrating Christmas, Kwanzaa or Hanukkah this year, and 56 percent of people plan to shop online, according to a forecast by the National Retail Federation (NRF).

 With hundreds of dollars tacked onto credit lines after the shopping season, the holiday debt hangover is a condition that has disastrous long-term financial effects on credit card users who fail to spend responsibly.

 How Credit Card Interest Rates Really Add Up

 With so many doorbuster deals, sales and online discounts advertised leading up to Black Friday and the month of December, it’s easy to understand why consumers get so excited this time of year — after all, they’re saving so much money by taking advantage of holiday discounts, or so they’re led to believe.

 Credit card shoppers, however, can easily get the short end of the stick.
 A Consumer Reports study found that 14.1 million Americans were still working to pay off credit card purchases from the 2010 holiday season almost an entire year later.